proplot-dev/proplot/docs/showcase1.rst

 3. Finally, the remaining keyword args are passed to the `~proplot.axes.BaseAxes` `~proplot.axes.BaseAxes.format_partial` method.
-This one controls “universal” settings – namely, titles, “super titles”, row and column labels, and a-b-c subplot labelling.
+This one controls “universal” settings – namely, titles, “super titles”, row and column labels, and a-b-c subplot labeling.

 Now, instead of having to remember all of these verbose, one-liner matplotlib commands like ``ax.set_title`` and ``ax.xaxis.tick_params``,